chartotu19/waveapps-se-challenge-payroll/README.md

 * Mysql connects to localhost always.
 * Dont forget to create the database defined in `SE_DATABASE`(default=`se_payroll`) env variable.
 The code will automatically generate new tables in that database.

-# Contact

-Please drop me a message at selvam.palanimalai@gmail.com or Call me at 9022106336.